-Minister for Foreign Affairs K Shanmugam will lead the Singapore delegation to the 10th Asia-Europe Meeting (ASEM) Foreign Ministers' Meeting in Gödöllõ, Hungary, from 6 to 7 June 2011.
+Minister for Foreign Affairs K Shanmugam will lead the Singapore delegation to the 10th Asia-Europe Foreign Ministers' Meeting in Godollo, Hungary, from 6 to 7 June 2011.
 Minister Shanmugam will be accompanied by Mrs Shanmugam and senior MFA officials.

 The theme for the 10th ASEM Foreign Ministers' Meeting is "Working Together on Non-Traditional Security Challenges".
 Discussions under this general theme will focus on Regional Issues; Global Issues; Non-Traditional Security Challenges; Recovering from the Economic and Financial Crisis; and Overview of ASEM Cooperation.

 While in Hungary, Minister Shanmugam will also have bilateral meetings with his counterparts from key Asian and European countries.